ander265/prouster-AI-Writing-Aid/README.md

 * Artists: Lack of inspiration to produce new material.
 * Individuals:  Depression & Anxiety, Demotivation

+### Motivation:
+The motivation for this project was to provide a plausible solution to creative block, and the general inability for individuals to brainstorm or improvise new ideas.
+The most obvious example of this problem is writer's block, and as such my project targets that dilemma.

 #### Stimulate creative thinking!
-Prouster, then, is a Neural Network writing prompt generator that uses a trained model to form interesting ideas for users to respond to or develop upon.
+Prouster is a Deep Learning based writing prompt generator designed to form interesting ideas for users to respond to or develop upon.
+The website for Prouster currently generates text from a Recurrent Neural Net to create unique writing prompts that users can borrow as inspiration for new stories, monologues, or editorials.
+The project is named after the Proust Questionnaire, which is a book of prompts designed to stimulate introspective creative thinking in individuals.

 ### Potential Use Cases:
 It is an exciting product that can be used for various purposes: